-Unstable angina(acute coronary insufficiency, preinfarction angina, intermediate syndrome) is defined as one or more of the following in patients whose cardiac biomarkers do not meet criteria for MI:
+Unstable angina Unstable Angina Unstable angina results from acute obstruction of a coronary artery without myocardial infarction.
+Symptoms include chest discomfort with or without dyspnea, nausea, and diaphoresis.
+Diagnosis... read more (acute coronary insufficiency, preinfarction angina, intermediate syndrome) is defined as one or more of the following in patients whose cardiac markers do not meet criteria for myocardial infarction (MI):

-Rest angina that is prolonged (usually > 20 min)
+Rest angina that is prolonged (usually > 20 minutes)

 Increasing angina, ie, previously diagnosed angina that has become distinctly more frequent, more severe, longer in duration, or lower in threshold (eg, increased by ≥ 1 CCS class or to at least CCS class 3)

 ECG changes such as ST-segment depression, ST-segment elevation, or T-wave inversion may occur during unstable angina but they are transient.
 Of cardiac markers, CK is not elevated but cardiac troponin, particularly when measured using high-sensitivity troponin tests (hs-cTn), may be slightly increased.
-Unstable angina is clinically unstable and often a prelude to MI or arrhythmias or, less commonly, to sudden death.
+Unstable angina is clinically unstable and often a prelude to myocardial infarction or arrhythmias or, less commonly, to sudden death.

-Non–ST-segment elevation MI (NSTEMI, subendocardial MI) is myocardial necrosis (evidenced by cardiac markers in blood; troponin I or troponin T and CK will be elevated) without acute ST-segment elevation.
+Non–ST-segment elevation MI Infarct extent (NSTEMI, subendocardial MI) is myocardial necrosis (evidenced by cardiac markers in blood; troponin I or troponin T and CK will be elevated) without acute ST-segment elevation.
 ECG changes such as ST-segment depression, T-wave inversion, or both may be present.

 Both types of MI may or may not produce Q waves on the ECG (Q wave MI, non-Q wave MI).